-Congenital heart defects are problems in the heart's structure that are present at birth.
-Approximately 1 in every 100 newborns have congenital heart defects, which can range from mild to severe.
+A congenital heart defect is a problem in the heart's structure that is there when a baby is born.
+About 1 in every 100 newborns have congenital heart defects, which can range from mild to severe.

 How a Healthy Heart Works

-To understand more about congenital heart defects, it's helpful to understand how a healthy heart works.
+To know more about congenital heart defects, it helps to understand how a healthy heart works.

-The heart, lungs, and blood vessels make up the circulatory system of the human body.
-The heart is the central pump of the circulatory system, and consists of four chambers — the left atrium and left ventricle and the right atrium and right ventricle.
+The heart, lungs, and blood vessels make up the circulatory system.
+The heart is the central pump of this system, and consists of four chambers — the left atrium and left ventricle and the right atrium and right ventricle.

 The heart also has four valves that direct the flow of blood through the heart: